oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 ```
 {% endraw %}

-After making these changes, the `HomeComponent` should render as follows:
+After making these changes,  run `ng serve` and the `HomeComponent` should render as follows (after you’ve logged out and unchecked “Offline” in the Network tab):

 ![Angular Login Form](static/angular-login-form.png)

-Import Angular’s `Router`, add it as a dependency in the constructor, and add local variables for the username and password fields.
+Import Angular’s `Router`, add it as a dependency in the constructor, and add local variables for the `username` and `password` fields.
 Then implement a `loginWithPassword()` method in `HomeComponent`.
 This method uses the `OktaAuth` library to get a session token and exchange it for ID and access tokens.

 ```typescript
 import { Router } from '@angular/router';